Music + Art + Community in the Western Catskills

 West Kortright Centre Board of Directors:

-On November 18th, 2020, The West Kortright Center passed a resolution accepting this antiracism statement with accompanying action items.
+On November 18, 2020, The West Kortright Center passed a resolution accepting this antiracism statement with accompanying action items.
 This statement is a product of the entire board’s efforts and is meant to bring this important issue forward in our thinking now and in the future.
 We were deeply troubled by the events in the Spring of 2020, and wanted to voice our institutional commitment to overcoming this overt and insidious problem in our society.
 The action items are a living document, a work in progress – we welcome all feedback.

 The West Kortright Centre stands with the movement for diversity, equity, and inclusion, and all efforts to eliminate institutional and systemic racism.
 With the goal of becoming a more egalitarian society, we commit to being an antiracist organization.